 Schedule 2 (RIMNET operational services) will automatically terminate without notice on 23:59 on the 31st December 2022.

-In the event that BEIS wishes to extend Schedule 2 (RIMNET operational services), BEIS will provide the Met Office with a minimum one month’s written notice.
-BEISmay extend the term for the Schedule 2 services in consultation with and with agreement from the Met Office.
 Any extension to the duration of this MOU will be documented in writing in accordance with the provisions of paragraph 10 (Variation and Ad Hoc Services).

 Key objectives